ScriptPup/ClassSchedule/README.md

   * Ability to add file-links within notes
 * Entry focus
   * Add entries to left-hand side so that a single entry may be selected and focused on to eliminate distractions
+* Per-class css themes?
+* Need to research further - but probably not possible
+  * Improve program opening speed
+  * Decrease .exe size
+* Distribution system?
+  * Possibly add online or hosted class distro system to share between trainers
+  * Probably won't happen

 ## Bugs: Known bugs
-* Known bugs as of 05/11/2017 1.1.1 build
+* Known bugs as of 05/11/2017 1.2.1 build
-  * Colors set on wrong modules after adding new module (index issue?)
+  * None
 # Change Log
 ## 1.0.1
-* Fixed bug[1]: Module minute time change not committed
+* Fixed bug: Module minute time change not committed
 ## 1.1.0
-* Fixed bug[2]: Jumps to top when adding stuff
+* Fixed bug: Jumps to top when adding stuff
-* Fixed bug[3]: Takes a long time to commit minute change for modules
+* Fixed bug: Takes a long time to commit minute change for modules
-* Added feature[4]: Context menu to modify module time duration
+* Added feature: Context menu to modify module time duration
-* Added feature[5]: Context menu to rename module entry
+* Added feature: Context menu to rename module entry
-## 1.1.1
+## 1.2.0
-* Fixed bug[6]: Changes reverting when moving items around (indexing method was wrong) gui.js:230->266
+* Fixed bug: Changes reverting when moving items around (indexing method was wrong) gui.js:230->266
-* Fixed bug[7]: Fixed modify time (module context menu) - using arrows after setting would reset to 0
+* Fixed bug: Fixed modify time (module context menu) - using arrows after setting would reset to 0
 * Added workaround: Null entries and items will now be ignored by display process.
 Need to figure out why nulls occur and fix...
 * Added feature: Added entry summary as part of "End of day" row
 * Altered feature: "End of day" module now exempt from context menu